tadeokondrak/ircdiscord/README.md

 - Sending messages
 - /list for a list of channels
 - List of members (/list, or the sidebar of your client)
+- Pinging other people, with IRC style `nick: ` at the start of a message

 # Licence